How to Avoid a Twitter Suspension of Your Marketing Strategy

-People all over the whole world uses Twitter, from champions of free speech to corporations to politicians.
+People all over the whole world use Twitter, from champions of free speech to corporations to politicians.
 But as with any social platform, Twitter attracts bad actors including fraud-bot profiles, harassers and misinformation manipulators, among others.

 In an attempt to encourage genuine dialogue between users and drive away bad actors, Twitter has introduced a number of policy changes and platform features this year, including a ban on all political ads in anticipation of potential interference in this year’s US election, and a new conversation participant feature that allows Twitter users to adjust who sees their tweets, which the company announced at this year’s Consumer Electronic Show.